Stevie-Ray/hangtime-grip-connect/packages/docs/src/get-started.md

       // await motherboard.led("red")
       // await motherboard.led()

-      // Start weight streaming (for a minute) remove parameter for a continues stream await motherboard.stream(60000)
+      // Start weight streaming (for 30s) remove parameter for a continues stream await motherboard.stream(30000)

       // Manualy tare the device when the stream is running
       // await motherboard.tare(5000)